Developer documentation

 M2M Developer Documentation

-Reference for Anchor programs, the Dual-Verification Oracle, and client integration.
-Sections use URL anchors for deep linking (for example /docs#smart-contracts).
+Reference for Solana escrow programs, the phased dual verification oracle, and API first client integration.
+Sections use URL anchors, for example /docs#smart-contracts.
+Questions: info@m2m.energy.

 Introduction